janikvonrotz/olmoto/README.md

 * User - delete
 * React Helmet with viewport 1
 * Responsive File GridList
+* Log Error and Actions
+* Configure route not found

 # Bug

 * Event list - fallback for events without category or make category required
+* Do not login when creating a new user -> create user server side with method

 # Done